 • Show capacity to implement Research Methodology theory and practices.

-• Compile and present research findings, own conclusions into a Research Proposal in a properly set out academic essay.
+• Compile and present research findings and own conclusions into a Research Proposal in a correctly set out academic essay.

 • Disseminate research findings and own conclusions in a professionally presented exhibition.